fsblandon/meli-test/README.md

 # Meli Test Assessment
-Test Assessment to be hired in MELI.
+Test Assessment to be hired at MELI.

 ## Description
 Application micro Mercado Libre created in stack: